kistlerk19/gtp-bash-script-lab/README.md

 4. **Review logs** after script execution
 5. **Use strong temporary passwords** that meet your organization's requirements

-## 🔄 Contributing

-Contributions are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please make sure your code follows best practices for bash scripting and includes appropriate error handling.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors

-- **Your Name** - *Initial work*

-## 🙏 Acknowledgments

-- Linux documentation for user management commands
-- The bash scripting community for best practices and examples
+- **Ishmael Gyamfi**

 ---

-*This project was created as part of a Linux system administration automation challenge.*
+*This project was created as part of a Linux system administration automation challenge by Amalitech GTP.*